Why I love this cauliflower chowder recipe

 - Heat olive oil in a large stockpot over medium-high heat.
 Once heated, add onion, carrot, celery, potato, green onion and salt.
 Sauté, stirring occasionally, until onions are translucent and other vegetables have softened – about 5 minutes.

-- Add cauliflower and sprinkle with flour, stirring to distribute flour evenly.
-Add chicken broth, milk, thyme, bay leaf and salt & pepper.
+- Add cauliflower and sprinkle with flour (or cornstarch), stirring to evenly distribute.
+Slowly add broth, dairy free milk, thyme, bay leaf and salt & pepper.
 Cover pot and bring to a strong simmer.

-- Let cauliflower cook until softened, about 15 - 20 minutes.
+- Allow the soup simmer until the cauliflower has softened, about 15 – 20 minutes.